 Internal solutions include:

 Accelerate cash collections — If customers pay more quickly, a significant source of cash is found.
 Simple tools include electronic payment, credit cards, and cash discounts for prompt payment.

 Postponement of cash outflows — Companies may delay payment as long as possible.
 Paying via check sent through the mail allows use of the “float” to preserve cash on hand.
 However, one needs to know that it is illegal to issue a check when there are insufficient funds in the bank to cover that item.

 Cash control — Internal control for cash is based on the same general control features introduced in the previous chapter; access to cash should be limited to a few authorized personnel, incompatible duties should be separated, and accountability features (like prenumbered checks, etc.) should be developed.

 - Control of receipts from cash sales should begin at the point of sale and continue through to deposit at the bank.
 Specifically, point-of-sale terminals should be used, actual cash on hand at the end of the day should be compared to register reports, and daily bank deposits should be made.

 - Control of receipts by mail begins with the person opening the mail.
 They should prepare a listing of checks received and forward the list to the accounting department.
 The checks are forwarded to a cashier who prepares a daily bank deposit.
 The accounting department enters the information from the listing of checks into the accounting records and compares the listing to a copy of the deposit slip prepared by the cashier.

 - Controls over cash disbursements include procedures that allow only authorized payments and maintenance of proper separation of duties.
-Control features include making disbursements by check, performance of periodic bank reconciliations, proper utilization of petty cash systems, and verification of supporting documentation before disbursing funds.
+Control features include making disbursements by check (or electronic equivalent), performance of periodic bank reconciliations, proper utilization of petty cash systems, and verification of supporting documentation before disbursing funds.

 Proper bank reconciliation and petty cash systems are discussed in following sections.